Skull Crushers: Muscles Worked, How To Do and Form

 9. Pause briefly at the bottom position, feeling the stretch in your triceps.

-10. Then lift the weight back up by extending your elbows until your arms are fully extended.
+10. Then, lift the weight back up by extending your elbows until your arms are fully extended.
 Don’t lock your elbows at the top.

-11. Perform 3-4 sets of 8–12 repetitions.
+11. Perform 3โ€“4 sets of 8โ€“12 repetitions.

-Tips For The Proper Form Of Skull Crushers
+Tips and Proper Form

 • Avoid lowering the weight too close to your face or forehead.
 This can put too much strain on the elbows and increase the risk of getting hurt.